Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 Where should I start if I have never built an automation workflow before?

-Do I need to use both Zapier and Make?
+Do I need both Zapier and Make, or is one sufficient?

 How many automations should I build before considering my system complete?